Avoiding Company Directors Negligence

 However, to justify a finding of dishonesty, there must be substantial evidence.
 If fraudulent trading is proved, the director is, in addition to being personally liable to contribute to the company’s assets, guilty of a criminal offence.

-Recovery for Misfeasance
+Recovery of Money for Directorial Misfeasance

 The official receiver, liquidator, creditor or shareholder can recover money or damages from directors who have “misapplied or retained or become liable or accountable for any money or property of the company, or have been guilty of misfeasance or breach of fiduciary or other duties in relation to the company”.